 Wapakoneta May Not Have A Lot, But It Will Always Have Neil Armstrong

-To most of the world, the late Neil Armstrong was the first man to walk on the moon on July 20, 1969, nearly 50 years ago.
+To most of the world, the late Neil Armstrong was the first man to walk on the moon on July 20, 1969, now some 50 years ago.

 He was the Apollo astronaut the entire world watched on grainy, ghostly TV images as he stepped off the lunar module ladder and left his boot print in the chalky moon dust.